Machina-Labs/applications_eng_hw/README.md

 2. Holes:			This was meant to be bolted onto another part, but we will cut the holes out later.
 We have to patch the surface in CAD before forming.
 3. Thickness:		This part is modeled as a solid sheet, but to model a forming surface, we need to extract just the interior surface to work with.

-*This probelm does have an optimum solution, but we're not asking for that here.
+*This problem does have an optimum solution, but we're not asking for that here.
 As long as you keep the wall angles low, it'll be great for evaluating formability.

 ## The Deliverables
 ![render_hw_comp](asset/render_hw_comp.png)